BRAIN-Lab-AI/Smart-Surveillance-for-Cleaner-Cityscapes/README.md

 # [Deep Learning Project] UrbanEye: Smart Surveillance for Cleaner Cityscapes

 ## Introduction
+Learning and computer vision technologies presents a promising avenue for automating detection and classification tasks in urban environments, enabling more efficient and scalable solutions.

 This project aims to address these practical needs by developing a robust object detection model tailored for urban scene analysis.
 The task involves significant challenges such that variations in lighting conditions, image quality inconsistencies, object occlusion, and a diverse range of issues—from potholes to graffiti—demanding a sophisticated system capable of handling real-world complexities.
 Leveraging the YOLOv11 architecture, we investigate its ability to create a multi-class detection pipeline that accurately identifies and classifies various urban street issues.

 ## Project Metadata
 ### Authors